 In this prospectus, the words "Hudson Ltd.," "the Issuer," "we," "us," "our," and "the Company" refer to Hudson Ltd., an exempted company limited by shares incorporated in Bermuda, and its consolidated subsidiaries, assuming consummation of the Reorganization Transactions (as defined below), unless context otherwise requires.
 References to "Hudson Group" are to all entities and operations directly or indirectly owned by Dufry AG that carry on Dufry AG's duty-free and duty-paid travel retail operations in the continental United States and Canada that will be transferred to Hudson Ltd. in connection with this offering.
 References to "our financial statements" are to the financial statements of Hudson Group, unless context otherwise requires.
-All references to "Dufry," "Dufry AG," "our principal shareholder" and "the selling shareholder" are to Dufry AG, a Swiss stock corporation, and its consolidated subsidiaries (other than Hudson Ltd.).
+All references to "Dufry," "Dufry AG" and "our controlling shareholder" are to Dufry AG, a Swiss stock corporation, and its consolidated subsidiaries (other than Hudson Ltd.).
+All references to "Dufry International AG" and "the selling shareholder" are to Dufry International AG, a Swiss stock corporation, which is a wholly-owned subsidiary of Dufry AG.